Atlanta Dream vs. Washington Mystics: Betting Trends, Record ATS, Home/Road Splits

 Dream Moneyline and ATS Records

-- This season, the Dream have been the underdog eight times and won three of those games.
+- The Dream have entered the game as underdogs nine times this season and won three of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.